linode/cluster-api-provider-linode/docs/src/topics/firewalling.md

             - port: "22" # added for SSH Access to the nodes
             - port: "${APISERVER_PORT:=6443}"
 ```
-Alternatively, additional rules can be added by creating a new policy
+Alternatively, additional rules can be added by creating a new policy:
 ```yaml
 apiVersion: "cilium.io/v2"
 kind: CiliumClusterwideNetworkPolicy